-TOTAL 2
+TOTAL CREDITS: 2

-CREDITS:

-PREREQUISITE(S): N/A (However, in order to credit this course toward the ground training requirement for the Class 4Flight Instructor Rating, the student shall have successfully completed the written examination and flight test for the Commercial Pilot Licence - Aeroplane)
+PREREQUISITE(S): N/A (However, in order to credit this course toward the ground training requirement for the Class 4 Flight Instructor Rating, the student shall have successfully completed the written examination and flight test for the Commercial

+Pilot License - Aeroplane)

-HOUR/WEEK: 2
+HOURS/WEEK: 2

-Copyright ©2008 The Sault College of Applied Arts & Technology

-Reproduction of this document by any means, in whole or in part, without prior written permission of Sault College of Applied Arts & Technology is prohibited.

-For additional information, please contact Brian Punch, Chair,

-The School of the Natural Environment, Technology and Skilled Trades
+Copyright ©2009 The Sault College of Applied Arts & Technology Reproduction of this document by any means, in whole or in part, without prior written permission of Sault College of Applied Arts & Technology is prohibited.
+For additional information, please contact Brian Punch, Chair, School of Natural Environment/Outdoor Studies & Technology Programs (705) 759-2554, Ext.
+2681